enough1987/secret-domain/frontend/README.md

 # RTK-Query

 A demo React application using Redux Toolkit Query (RTK Query) for efficient data fetching, caching, and state management.
-This project showcases CRUD operations for todos and photos, integration with a mock REST API (json-server), and modern UI with Tailwind CSS.
+This project showcases CRUD operations for todos and photos, integration with a mock REST API (nestjs + postgres), and modern UI with Tailwind CSS.

 ## Features